 What better way to attract a lot of attention (website traffic) than to make a claim that green smoothies, despite their wild popularity, are devoid of up to 92% of their nutrients?

 By the way, claims such as his are rampant in the natural health blogosphere.
-I kid you not, you can find an article (and I’ve read them all) exposing the devastating health consequences of eating healthy foods like kale, nuts, beans, quinoa, rice, fruit, and various seeds.
+I kid you not, you can find an article (and I’ve read them all) exposing the devastating health consequences of eating healthy foods like kale, nuts, beans, quinoa, potatoes, rice, fruit, and various seeds.

 This sort of click bait alarmism ignores the bigger picture, while confusing and misleading people who are trying to better their eating habits.
-It makes me so mad.

 A quick visit to the Hippocrates Health Institute website revealed many products for sale like almond butter, raw hummus, flax crackers, dried vegetables, and all manner of processed foods exposed to ample amounts of oxygen, then packaged and available for sale.
 They also sell dehydrators in their online store.

 Why would a green smoothie that is made fresh and drunk immediately be less healthy than a package of raw pumpkin seed butter that has been thoroughly processed (and exposed to air)?

 How is a green smoothie not healthy but a food that has been sitting in a dehydrator with a fan blowing oxygen through it for 12 hours or more considered healthy and endorsed by Dr. Clement?